-The statistics tell it and there is no doubt that every day the consumption of online video becomes more and more popular and widespread.
+The statistics tell it, and there is no doubt that every day the consumption of online video becomes more and more popular and widespread.

-And yes, video helps you sell real estate.
+The general answer is yes.
+Video helps you sell real estate.

 Also, on landing pages, video can increase conversions by 80%.